selfup/aws_lambda_poc/README.md

 **and simply**: `source .env && ./scripts/build_and_zip.sh`

+_You can also oit the version variable and just keep the function name_

 Now go to your AWS Lambda console and upload the zip!

 That's it :joy: